LightningCreations/LCS/publications/LCS3.md

 ## §2 LCS Review Committee Members

 The following persons have been appointed as members of the LCS Review Committee and are voluntarily serving as such:
 * Connor Horman
+* Matthew Johnson
+* Maelen Kibler
+* Ray Redondo